How MMIPS works

 MMIPS is not law enforcement, an emergency service, a police-reporting system, NamUs, NCIC, Tribal police, BIA MMU, FBI, or a substitute for any official authority.
 If someone is in immediate danger, call 911 first.

-What happens after a case is submitted?
+What happens after information is submitted?

 - An admin reviews safety, consent, public-source support, and contact information.